-But hear me out; my appreciation for a kettle only goes so far.
+But hear me out; appreciation for a kettle only goes so far.
 You’ll find downsides in using them for all purposes.
 Volume, for instance.
 More food can be fit on an offset smoker vs a kettle.
 A bullet smoker can even hold more.
 Second, the stress level.
 Larger items of food can be smoked in a kettle, but with a smoker (specifically made for cooking low-and-slow), allows the fire to be fed with more ease if necessary and the results will generally yield less inconsistency.

-Still, in a way that’s sort of minimalistic, something’s there that’s appealing in regards to a grill familiar to a Swiss army knife, and after mastering proper management of the fire, your kettle can fit that experience of an all-in-one utility.
+Still, in a way that’s sort of minimalist, something’s there that’s appealing in regards to a grill familiar to a Swiss army knife, and after mastering proper management of the fire, your kettle can fit that experience of an all-in-one utility.

 5It Does Direct Fire

 This ain’t the new-school way of using the grill; it’s the old-school- doing it fast and hot.
 The charcoal gets distributed across the grill’s bottom entirely in a layer.

 Why do it: When a lot of items that grill quickly need to be cooked- a kettle’s great for this, like them wieners and burgers for your kid’s birthday gathering.
 For searing, it’s the method preferred.
 Firm, thick items, like slices of pineapple, do well here.
 Vegetable slices also fit this method well, such as zucchini, onions, and eggplant, and when you coat them in olive oil, herbs and vinegar give way to a bangin’ antipasto.

 Cons: You can’t even be a little unorganized, because it doesn’t take long for the food to go on and come off.
 Items don’t really have anywhere to be put that might be better off cooked longer but at a lower temp.